glucee/FirmwareUploader/README.md

 3. Connect the Arduino-based device to the testing PC via USB cable
 4. double click the uploader.bat

+## Where to find the firmware.hex ##

+If you are using Arduino IDE, you could find [tutorial](http://arduinoisfun.blogspot.com/2016/01/taking-out-hex-file-from-arduino.html) here.

+I suggest to use [platformio](http://platformio.org), which is very simple and easy.
+After compiling your project, you will find firmware.hex in the .pioenvs\PLATFORM\

 ## How to modify the uploader.bat ##

 This bat file uses [ArduinoSketchUploader](https://github.com/christophediericx/ArduinoSketchUploader) 3.2 by Christophe Diericx